 As is often the case in a small town, Caledonia doesn't have a public transportation system that people use for their commute.

-The per capita income in Caledonia in 2022 was $33,113, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
-This equates to an annual income of $132,452 for a family of four.
+The per capita income in Caledonia in 2022 was $32,498, which is upper middle income relative to Mississippi, and middle income relative to the rest of the US.
+This equates to an annual income of $129,992 for a family of four.
 However, Caledonia contains both very wealthy and poor people as well.

 Caledonia is a very ethnically-diverse town.
 The people who call Caledonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Caledonia residents report their race to be White, followed by Native American.
-Important ancestries of people in Caledonia include English, Irish, German, Czech, and Polish.
+Caledonia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.96% of the town’s residents.
+Important ancestries of people in Caledonia include Irish, English, German, Italian, and Czech.

 The most common language spoken in Caledonia is English.
 Other important languages spoken here include Spanish and Italian.